Pre-Existing Medical Conditions and Travel Insurance: 5 Things Most People Get Wrong

 Does your travel insurance cover pre-existing conditions?

-The best way to understand how pre-existing conditions are covered is to read your travel insurance Plan Documents – you can read all the fine print for our Premium plan, which can cover your pre-existing medical condition.
-Otherwise, you can read a summary about how Generali covers pre-existing conditions.
+The best way to understand how pre-existing conditions are covered is to read your travel protection plan documents – you can read all the fine print for our Premium plan, which is able to cover your pre-existing medical condition.
+Otherwise, you can read a summary about how pre-existing conditions are covered.

-The good news is that even if you have a pre-existing medical condition, you can help protect your trip – and for the millions of travelers who fall into that category, that’s some very good news.
+The good news is that even if you have a pre-existing medical condition, you can get travel protection for your trip – and for the millions of travelers who fall into that category, that’s some very good news.

 Average Customer Rating: